Lane departure warning system: History

 The first production lane departure warning system in Europe was developed by the United States company Iteris for Mercedes Actros commercial trucks.
 The system debuted in 2000, and is now available on many new cars, SUVs, and trucks.

 In 2002, the Iteris system became available on Freightliner Trucks' North American vehicles.
 In both these systems, the driver is warned of unintentional lane departures by an audible rumble strip sound generated on the side of the vehicle drifting out of the lane.
 No warnings are generated if, before crossing the lane, an active turn signal is given by the driver.

 2001

-Nissan Motors began offering a lane-keeping support system on the Cima sold in Japan.
+Nissan Motors began offering a lane-keeping support system on the Cima 450XV Limited (F500) sold in Japan.

 2002

 Toyota introduced its lane monitoring system on models such as the Caldina and Alphard sold in Japan; this system warns the driver if it appears the vehicle is beginning to drift out of its lane.